ncssm/dssi23/resources.md

 [Project Gutenberg](https://www.gutenberg.org)

+[NCSSM Course Notebooks](https://github.com/ncssm/ma4110-sp23) Github of course materials to notebooks for Introduction to Data Science

 ## Articles / Blog Posts

 [One Useful Thing: What AI can do with a toolbox...
 Getting started with Code Interpreter](https://www.oneusefulthing.org/p/what-ai-can-do-with-a-toolbox-getting)